 Shared links allow you to send read-only links to entire folders, subfolders, or files.
 Recipients of the link can download the file or folder to a computer or to their Dropbox account.
 If the user elects to download the file or folder to a Dropbox account, any edits made will not affect the original file—access will be strictly read-only.

-Dropbox Business admins have no control or access to your personal Dropbox.
-However, please note that if you've linked your personal Dropbox to a organization-owned computer or device, that account will be subject to your organization’s policies.
+Dropbox Standard, Advanced, and Enterprise admins have no control or access to your personal Dropbox account.
+However, please note that if you've linked your personal Dropbox account to a organization-owned computer or device, that account will be subject to your organization’s policies.

-Admins on your Dropbox Business account can set your team’s global permissions to determine whether members can share links and/or folders outside of the Dropbox Business account.
+Admins on your Dropbox team account can set your team’s global permissions to determine whether members can share links and/or folders outside of the Dropbox team account.
 To do so, they can log into the Admin console and click Sharing.